mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 1. On the Oracle Cloud Infrastructure console, navigate to the left icon under the Governance and Administration section, click Identity, select Policies, select the root compartment, and then click Create Policy.
 2. Provide a name and description for the policy.
-3. Add a policy statement (Allow) for each instance in the compartment.
-Copy them from your text worklist file.
+3. Add the policy statements (Allow) as given [HERE - Embed the URL https://docs.oracle.com/en/database/other-databases/essbase/19.3/essad/set-policies.html] for both Admin group and Dynamic Group Policies.
 Specify the group_name in the policy statement.

 ![](./images/image13_15.png "")